Home » Blog » Entrepreneurship » How to Become a Freelance Photographer in 2018

 Creating a website in 20 minutes is completely possible for a minimum budget.
 By first reducing the cost of hiring a professional developer and then by purchasing a cost-effective plan, you’ll get a domain name and web hosting for less than the price of a Starbucks coffee.

 Once your website is created, it’s time to choose the right theme.
 I’ve previously put together a list of the 10 Best Minimal WordPress Themes for Photographers.
-The right theme will be the one which will let your photography pieces pop and won’t overwhelm your users with an overcomplex design.
+The right theme will be the one that will let your photography pieces pop and won’t overwhelm your users with an overcomplex design.

 Finally, it’s time to curate your photographs into a collective portfolio.
 Don’t get discouraged by the mind-boggling amount of work you have to choose from.
 Coming up with a method to organize your portfolio, will facilitate the process and ensure the consistency of your website.